LBHackney-IT/lbh-core/README.md

 #### Exception middleware

-The exception middleware can be used to set up a custom exception hanlder that will be used in the event of any unhandled exception.
+The exception middleware can be used to set up a custom exception handler that will be used in the event of any unhandled exception.
 It will log the exception and then return a standard error response that looks like the following.
 ```json
 {